markjprice/web-dev-net10/docs/ch01-setup-dev-env.md

 Since October 2014, Microsoft has made a professional-quality edition of Visual Studio available to students, open-source contributors, and individuals for free.
 It is called **Community Edition**.
 Any of the editions are suitable for this book.
 If you have not already installed it, let's do so now:

-1. Download the latest version of Visual Studio  from the following link: https://visualstudio.microsoft.com/downloads/.
+1. Download the latest version of Visual Studio 2026 from the following link: https://visualstudio.microsoft.com/downloads/.
+Although Visual Studio 2022 should work fine with .NET 10 and the projects in this book, Microsoft and I recommend using Visual Studio 2026.

-> **Visual Studio vNext**: At the time of writing, Visual Studio is version 17.12 and branded as Visual Studio 2022.
-I expect the next major version of Visual Studio to be version 18.0 and be branded as Visual Studio 2025.
-It is likely to be released in the first half of 2025, either February or May during the Build conference.
-Visual Studio 2025 will have mostly the same features as the 2022 edition although the user interface might move things around a bit.

 2. Run the installer to start the installation.
 3. On the **Workloads** tab, select the following:
     - **ASP.NET and web development**.